 - The second wave of indexing is carried out using the rendered HTML.

 Depending on what kind of a mobile site you have (responsive, dynamic or m-dot), this will affect you to varying degrees.
 If the underlying code you serve to mobile User Agents is fundamentally different to the desktop, this might undermine how Google understands your website.

-All this to say, if Google traffic is important to you, it is worth paying attention to the mobile-only changes – whatever kind of mobile site you have.
+All this to say, if you’re ranking for some terms with high keyword difficulty and Google traffic is important to you, it is worth paying attention to the mobile-only changes – whatever kind of mobile site you have.

 Ensuring content parity between mobile and desktop